madebygps/daily-positive-news-sms-serverless/README.md

 - The amazing community at [Dev.to](https://dev.to) and [Twilio](https://twilio.com).
 Here is the [link to the hackathon post](https://dev.to/devteam/announcing-the-twilio-hackathon-on-dev-2lh8) if you'd also like to participate (Do it 😊).
 - Powered by [newsapi.org](NewsApi.org)
-- Twilio for providing credits to work on thie project
+- Twilio for providing credits to work on this project